Few-Shot Object Detection: A Comprehensive Survey: Transfer Learning

 By learning and leveraging visual and semantic lingual similarities between the novel and base categories, in the second training phase, Khandelwal \etal~\cite{UniT-cvpr2021} (UniT) transfer weights for bounding box regression and classification from base categories to novel categories.
 Zhu \etal~\cite{SRR-FSD-cvpr2021} (SRR-FSD) represent each category concept by a semantic word embedding learned from a large corpus of text.
-The detector is trained to project the image representations of objects into this embedding space.
-In consequence, novel categories are learned from both the visual information and the semantic relation.
+The image representations of objects are projected into this embedding space to learn $\Cnovel$ from both the visual information and the semantic relation.
 Cao~\etal~\cite{FADI-neurips2021} (FADI) also incorporate the categories' semantic meaning: After training on $\Dbase$, they measure the semantic similarity of base and novel categories via WordNet~\cite{WordNet-acm1995}.
 The authors argue, that in the second finetuning phase, associating novel categories to multiple base categories leads to scattered intra-class structures for the novel categories.
 Thus, each novel category is associated to exactly one base category with the highest similarity.
 Afterwards, each novel category is assigned a pseudo label of the associated base category.
 Then, the whole network is frozen -- except for the second fully connected layer in RoI Head -- and the network is trained such that it learns to align the feature distribution of the novel category to the associated base category.
 This leads to low intra-class variation of the novel category but inevitably to confusion between $\Cbase$ and $\Cnovel$.
 Thus, in a subsequent discrimination step, the classification branches for $\Cbase$ and $\Cnovel$ are disentangled to learn a good discrimination.
+In \cite{KR-FSOD-electronics2022} (KR-FSOD), a semantic knowledge graph based on word embeddings is used to describe a scene and relations between objects.
+This helps to improve knowledge propagation between novel and related categories.

-\TakeAway For initializing weights of components for novel categories, knowledge from the semantically most similar base categories should be transferred.
+\TakeAway For initializing the weights of components for each novel category, knowledge from the semantically most similar base category should be transferred \cite{FADI-neurips2021}.